Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges: Introduction

 Many extensions of these ideas have been {developed over the last decades.
-Of particular relevance for the present work is non-relativistic holographic duality,} according to which gravitational physics on spacetimes with an asymptotic anisotropic scaling symmetry $t\rightarrow \lambda^{z}t$, $r\rightarrow \lambda^{-1} r$ and $\vec{x}\rightarrow\lambda\vec{x}$, is dual to {strongly coupled non-relativistic systems.} This symmetry is not strong enough to completely fix the form of the two-point functions in the dual theory. {Still, it} is indeed the symmetry of a non-relativistic system with dynamical exponent $z$ at a Lifshitz-like, fixed point.
-The latter setup can also be conceived at finite temperature and, {in recent years,} the study of black holes with Lifshitz asymptotic structure has gained considerable interest within the non-relativistic domains of the gauge/gravity duality \cite{Kachru:2008yh}.
+Of particular relevance for the present work is non-relativistic holographic duality,} according to which gravitational physics on spacetimes with an asymptotic anisotropic scaling symmetry $t\rightarrow \lambda^{z}t$, $r\rightarrow \lambda^{-1} r$ and $\vec{x}\rightarrow\lambda\vec{x}$, is dual to strongly coupled non-relativistic systems.
+This symmetry is not sufficient to completely fix the form of the two-point functions in the dual theory.
+Nevertheless, it characterizes a non-relativistic system with dynamical exponent $z$ at a Lifshitz fixed point.
+This setup can also be considered at finite temperature and, in recent years, the study of black holes with Lifshitz asymptotic structure has gained considerable interest within the non-relativistic domains of the gauge/gravity duality \cite{Kachru:2008yh}.
 In this framework, holographic superconductors constructed in Lifshitz backgrounds have shown that the critical temperature, order parameter, and critical magnetic field depend sensitively on the value of the dynamical critical exponent, thereby revealing a richer structure {compared to} their AdS counterparts \cite{Taylor:2008tg,Bu:2012zzb, Lu:2013tza, Zhao:2013pva, Herrera-Mendoza:2022whz}.

 In recent works, the inclusion of rotating black hole backgrounds in the construction of holographic superconductors has uncovered {intriguing} connections between the black hole rotation and the suppression of the superconducting state \cite{Srivastav:2019ixc, Lin:2014tza, Herrera-Mendoza:2024vfj, Bravo-Gaete:2025vyd}.
-Consequently, the study of holographic superconductivity using rotating Lifshitz black hole backgrounds emerges as a natural generalization, enabling a {more profound} understanding of how anisotropic scaling and background rotation interplay in the formation of the superconducting state.
+Consequently, the study of holographic superconductivity using rotating Lifshitz black hole backgrounds emerges as a natural generalization, allowing for a deeper understanding of how anisotropic scaling and background rotation interplay in the formation of the superconducting state.